Table For None: Tom Colicchio Explains What Restaurants Need To Survive

 We had a distribution set up.
 No one tapped into it.
 So instead of trying to actually create something new, you just kind of have to go with what you have.
 What we didn't have was the money flowing through the restaurants to do that.
 This is a pretty simple solution.
 And it works because you don't have to go around the system or create something new.
 You work within the system.

-Could you imagine, if every restaurant was turned into a community feeding center where we don't have to do thousands of meals, every restaurant could do 200, 300, and then there's no chokepoint?
+Could you imagine, if every restaurant was turned into a community feeding center where we don't have to do thousands of meals, every restaurant could do 200, 300, and then there's no choke point?
 It happens seamlessly, and that whole ecosystem of the restaurant — the employees, the suppliers — all of it stays intact.
 That would've been the best way to do it, and [to] feed a lot of hungry people at the same time.

 On how he believes the government can do better